 A bill that was recently introduced to the Alabama House stands to make great strides for gold and silver bullion.
 Currently, precious metals are treated as a commodity in the state, which subjects them to sales and use tax – the bill would change the status of the metals to currency, which would encourage their use in business transactions.

 The Tenth Amendment Center blog argues that the current treatment of gold and silver as commodities goes against the Constitution, and gives the Federal Reserve plenty of leeway with its own currency.
 House Bill 238 would allow the markets to choose a more stable form of payment in the form of precious metals as opposed to the rapidly-depreciating paper currency – in the long run, it would also weaken the Federal Reserve’s monopoly on money and take away much of the value from its notes.

 Constitutional tender expert Professor William Greene explains the effect the bill would have: “Over time, as residents of the state use both Federal Reserve notes and silver and gold coins, the fact that the coins hold their value more than Federal Reserve notes do will lead to a ‘reverse Gresham’s Law’ effect, where good money (gold and silver coins) will drive out bad money (Federal Reserve notes).
-As this happens, a cascade of events can begin to occur, including the flow of real wealth toward the state’s treasury, an influx of banking business from outside of the state – as people in other states carry out their desire to bank with sound money – and an eventual outcry against the use of Federal Reserve notes for any transactions.”alan greenspan, eurozone, frank holmes, world gold council
+As this happens, a cascade of events can begin to occur, including the flow of real wealth toward the state’s treasury, an influx of banking business from outside of the state – as people in other states carry out their desire to bank with sound money – and an eventual outcry against the use of Federal Reserve notes for any transactions.”alan greenspan, eurozone, Featured, frank holmes, world gold council